How to Reset the Kill Switch on a Boat?

 The first one is quite simple.
 You need to reconnect the Kill Switch to its place on the dashboard.

-The place where you connect your kill switch can vary depending on the type of engine you have, usually most of them a button.
+The place where you connect your kill switch can vary depending on the type of engine you have; usually, most of them have a button.
 You can clip the end of your Kill Switch cord to it, and your engine should start running again.

 Method Two: Checking the Boatside Harness

-You may need to take a look at the boat side harness if the engine still isn’t working.
-Essentially, the boat side harness is what connects your boat’s steering system to the engine.
+You may need to look at the boat side harness if the engine still isn’t working.
+The boat-side harness connects your boat’s steering system to the engine.

 You can find the boat side harness inside the engine.
 Usually, it’s a thick black wire.
 Disconnect it from the engine harness and connect it to a remote starter to test if there are any issues.